harveytriana/BlazorGamePractice/readme.md

-# A Practice in Blazor WebAssembly
+# Profile a Game with Blazor WebAssembly

 You find many sources to do this exercise with pure JavaScript, some supported on `canvas`, others with only CSS.
 An example [»»] (https://www.geeksforgeeks.org/pong-game-in-javascript/)